melonakos/arrayfire/ACKNOWLEDGEMENTS.md

 and by [contributions from several individuals](https://github.com/arrayfire/arrayfire/graphs/contributors).
 The developers received partial financial support from several grants and institutions.
-Those that wish to receive public acknowledgement are listed below:
+Those that wish to receive public acknowledgment are listed below:

 <!--
-The following section contains acknowledgements for grant funding.
+The following section contains acknowledgments for grant funding.
 In most circumstances, the specific phrasing of the text is mandated by the grant provider.
-Thus these acknowledgements must remain intact without modification.
+Thus these acknowledgments must remain intact without modification.
 -->

 ## Grants